August 2026 Snapshot

 What Small Insurance Managing Directors Are Really Thinking

 Behavioral intelligence for Small Insurance Managing Directors, built from thousands of real executive conversations.
-Strongest signal: Stakeholder (4.8/5).
-Top priority: shared metrics across product and growth teams.
+Strongest signal: Stakeholder (4.4/5).
+Top priority: build machine learning models with 24-year edge in understanding pitfalls.

 Key Insights